 Companies based in Alabama must pay unemployment compensation taxes.
 This conversation is intended to provide certain assistance to the unemployed who are eligible for jobs.

-May also request workers’ compensation insurance payments.
+Workers’ compensation insurance payments may also be requested.
 Insurance is intended for workers who have been injured on the job or have an illness related to their employment.
 Again, it is necessary to contact the State of Alabama Department of Industrial Relations.